Research Excellence Framework (REF)

 Where do I go for help with Vertigo Ventures Impact Tracker (VVIT)?

 I believe I qualify for a reduction in outputs due to my circumstances, what should I do?

 The UK funding bodies are committed to supporting and promoting equality and diversity in research careers.
 As part of this commitment, measures have been put in place to recognise the effect that individuals’ circumstances may have on research productivity, resulting in a reduction in outputs.
 Please see paragraph 160 of the REF Guidance on Submissions for a list of circumstances that apply.
-Loughborough University's Code of Practice Working Group are developing a process by which staff can voluntarily declare any such circumstances.
-All staff will be notified of this process when it is in place.
-In the interim, if you have any questions about this, please either contact your UoA Team Lead or the Research Policy Team on email@example.com.
+Loughborough University's Code of Practice Working Group have developed a form through which staff can voluntarily declare any such circumstances.
+Please click here to access the form.
+If you have any questions about this, please either contact your UoA Team Lead or the Research Policy Team on email@example.com.

 Can we submit outputs written by individuals before they became 'Category A' eligible? (e.g., former PhD students or University Teachers)

 If the member of staff is category A eligible (i.e. has SRR and independence) on the census date, then they and their associated outputs should be returned to REF 2021.
 Current members of staff will need to be Cat A eligible on the census date, but it is not a requirement for them to have been Cat A eligible when their outputs were first made publicly available (n.b. that outputs should be published within the publication period and meet all output eligibility criteria).